zigarn/docker-owncloud-client/README.md

    - `/log`: folder for sync logs
    - `/conf`: folder containing configuration files
  - Env:
+   - `LANG`: the `LANG` for encoding in file names.
+Defaults to 'C.UTF-8'
    - `SERVER`: the ownCloud server URL
    - `PERIODICITY`: sync periodicity in [crontab](http://linux.die.net/man/5/crontab) format (but DO NOT USE @xxx formats).
 Defaults to `0 * * * *` (hourly)